iron-io/iron_worker_ruby/README.markdown

 merged.

-Bringing in other Workers
+Merging other Workers
 ---------------------

-merge_worker
+Merging other workers is a bit different than merging other code like above because they will be uploaded separately and treated as distinctly separate workers.

-TODO
+    merge_worker "./other_worker.rb", "OtherWorker"

 Configuration Options